Claude Code: Setup and Usage Tutorial¶

 - Watch for Claude Code release notes

-- Follow the #claude-code channel on Discord
+- Follow the #claude channel on Discord

 - Check this documentation for updates